ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: Implementation Details

 where \(L = n + t\).
 Here, \(4Ld^2\) corresponds to the four projection operations (\(W_Q\), \(W_K\), \(W_V\), \(W_O\)) applied to all tokens, \(2dL^2\) represents the FLOPs of the \(QK^{\top}V\) attention multiplications across all tokens, and \(3Ldm\) denotes the computation of the FFN module for the entire sequence.
 To further quantify the contribution of visual computation, we examine the ratio between the visual computation and the total FLOPs:

-\paragraph{Equivalent Visual Token Count.} To enable fair comparison, we report the \textit{equivalent visual token count} \(n_{\text{eq}}\), which is the number of visiual tokens that would produce the same vision-side FLOPs in the original model.
-It is computed as:
+\paragraph{Equivalent Visual Token Count.} To enable fair comparison, we report the \textit{equivalent visual token count} \(n_{\text{eq}}\), which is the number of visual tokens that would produce the same vision-side FLOPs in the original model.
+Let \(N=n_{\mathrm{layers}}\) and